 This course is designed for students to adapt skills learned in COMM 209 toward a variety of sports environments and applications.
 Students will write press releases and do hard news reporting, as well as learn about the inner workings of the sports communication environment.
 3 semester hours.

 Students will apply basic skills learned in COMM 254 and COMM 255 to a variety of video and multimedia applications.
 Emphasis will be on writing effective sports stories, conducting professional-looking standups, and covering the sports beats on campus.
 Students will also produce a half-hour sports cable show.
 3 semester hours.

 COMM 297 | Internship in Sports and Leisure Communication

 Practical experience in public relations, electronic media, journalism, advertising or multimedia supervised by the Communication Arts department.
 Up to 3 internship hours may be applied toward the 39 hour major requirement.
 Up to 12 hours may apply toward the 120 hours for graduation.
 Prerequisite: consent of internship coordinator, department chair, and at least 3.0 G.P.A.
 Course Repeatable.
 Maximum number of units allowed 12.
 2-6 semester hours.

 MGT 305 | Introduction to Sports Culture in America

 This course introduces students to the business side of sports in America.
 It provides an overview for the opportunities in the sports and leisure industry.
 The course emphasizes critical thinking skills.
 Topics covered include ethics, social concerns and the economic impact of sports and leisure upon America.
 3 semester hours.

-To view descriptions of the other required and elective courses in the Communication Arts major with the Sports Journalism concentration, visit the Department of Communication Arts' Curriculum page.
+To view descriptions of the other required and elective courses in the Communication Arts major with the Sports Journalism concentration, visit the Course Offerings page.